 Don't have day-old bread?
 Put slices of fresh bread into a 200°F oven for 10 minutes.

 - 2 to 3 cups grated cheddar cheese

 - 6 slices day-old bread, cut into 3/4-inch to 1-inch-wide cubes

 - 1/2 cup chopped broccoli (cooked or raw, raw will turn out crunchier)

 - 1/4 cup sliced green onions

 - 1 cup cubed ham and/or cooked Italian sausage

 - A few slices cooked bacon, chopped

-2 Bake in oven for 50 minutes to an hour, until the top is browned and the center springs back when touched.
+Bake in a 350°F oven for 50 minutes to an hour, until the top is browned and the center springs back when touched.

 Remove from oven and let cool for 10 minutes before serving.